magrathealabs/playbook/docs/4-engineering.md

 We integrate our work frequently, at least daily.
 Continuous Integration is a software development practice that we use to verify our code in an automated way to detect integration errors as quickly as possible.
-This helps ensure there is nothing in our local environment that is making the tests pass.
 We are currently using [CircleCI](http://circleci.com/) to run the project's test suite.

 See Martin Fowler